masinde70/Algorithms/README.md

 # Graph Cycle
 A cycle occurs in a graph when three or more vertices in the graph are connected to form as closed loop.
 The definition of a graph cycle is sometimes broadened to include cycles of length two or one.

+# Hash Table
+A data structure that provides fast insertion, deletion and lookup of key/value pairs